-You can stay in Capri if you love nightlife; you love luxury shops; you enjoy doing social life and you have no budget problems.
+You can stay in Capri if you love the nightlife, love luxury shops, enjoy social life, and have no budget problems.

 Best Time to Visit Capri

-Even in winter Capri has its charm, but many restaurants, hotels, and shops close during this season and it can happen that bad weather does not allow you to dock or leave from the island.
+Even in winter, Capri has its charm, but many restaurants, hotels, and shops close during this season, and it can happen that bad weather does not allow you to dock or leave the island.